 Different schools of thought have different ideas of what it means to have virtue.

 Religions like Christianity, Judaism, and Islam teach that a virtuous person must obey the word of God.
 Philosophy teaches that having virtue means to act in a way that is beneficial to oneself as well as others.

 Whether religious or secular, all definitions of virtue agree that a virtuous person has a good moral character and the ability to tell the difference between right and wrong.

 Virtues are developed through repetition.
 By practicing virtuousness in everyday life, you can gradually turn your virtues into habits and build a strong character in the process.

-In his work “Nicomachean Ethics,”, Greek philosopher Aristotle listed 12 virtues that help people behave in the right way at the right time.
+In his work “Nicomachean Ethics,”, the Greek philosopher Aristotle listed 12 virtues that help people behave in the right way at the right time.